hero_sec-left

 Latest News

 Sometimes in divorce cases a court will order a spouse to make unallocated support payments to the other spouse.
 These payments are similar to alimony payments, but they are a little different because an unallocated payment is usually used for not only supporting the spouse, but they can also be for child support or for the payment of other bills.
-Alimony is generally taxable to the spouse receiving the payment of alimony and tax deductible for the spouse paying the alimony.
-Likewise, unallocated support is taxable to the supported spouse and deductible by the supporting spouse unless the court issues an order stating otherwise.

-For a more in depth look at this issue read the case of Brown v.
+For a more in-depth look at this issue, see the case of Brown v.
 Brown, 375 S.C.
 48, 650 S.E.2d 84 (2007).

 Related Articles